 You are not obliged to use only the chords inside the same scale to write a song.
 But, in the beginning, this will help you locate the scale easier which is great for writing and for guitar picking practices as well.

-You can play this chord in at least 6 ways in your guitar, going like this:
+You can play this B major chord in at least 6 ways in your guitar, going like this:

-For beginners and for most chord sequenced songs: Place your index finger in the first string/second fret and find a comfortable way to guide your palm through your guitar’s neck.
-Then, the other three fingers go in the 2nd, 3rd, and 4rth strings of the 4th fret.
+For beginners and for most chord sequenced songs: Place your index finger or first finger in the first string/second fret and find a comfortable way to guide your palm through your guitar’s neck.
+Then, the other three fingers go in the 2nd, 3rd, and 4th strings of the 4th fret.

-Another way to play it, and with a deeper sound output, is to place your fingers like the picture below, starting on the 1st fret.
+Another way to play the B Major Chord, and with a deeper sound output, is to place your fingers like the picture below, starting on the 1st fret.

-Moving on through your guitar’s neck, you can find Bmaj with a bar in the second fret -This one is like playing Dmaj, but as we said, with a bar in the second fret instead of your guitar’s end-.
+Moving on through your guitar’s neck, you can find the B Major Chord with a bar in the second fret -This one is like playing Dmaj, but as we said, with a bar in the second fret instead of your guitar’s end-.

 Or in the seventh, again with a bar, but with its root on the 6th string like in the picture below.